lists

 the test passes

-• I can skip the second number when it is bigger than or the same as the length of the list
+• I can skip the second number when it is bigger than or the same as the number of things in the list

 the terminal shows AssertionError